-- e) Judicial officers have the discretion to require persons in the courtroom to wear masks or face coverings (as long as the supply lasts). - f) Judicial officers have the discretion to remove from the courthouse any person who shows signs or symptoms (or discloses is suffering from) of COVID-19. - 5) Social Distancing: Social distancing shall be maintained with respect to all in-person activities within the courthouses. - 6) Prohibition on Group Gatherings: There shall be no gatherings of groups larger than fifty (50) persons in either courthouse for any purpose.
-Social distancing shall be observed for all gatherings. - 7) Extrajudicial Activities: The use of any of the courthouses for extrajudicial activities (e.g., the solemnization of marriages) is prohibited through July 31, 2020.
+- e) Judicial officers have the discretion to require all persons in the courtroom to wear masks or face coverings as set out in Amended Administrative Order 2020-09. - f) Judicial officers have the discretion to remove from the courthouse any person who shows signs or symptoms (or discloses is suffering from) of COVID-19. - 6) Social Distancing: Social distancing shall be maintained with respect to all in-person activities within the courthouses. - 7) Prohibition on Group Gatherings: There shall be no gatherings of groups larger than fifty (50) persons in either courthouse for any purpose.
+Social distancing shall be observed for all gatherings. - 8) Extrajudicial Activities: The use of any of the courthouses for extrajudicial activities (e.g., the solemnization of marriages) is prohibited through October 2, 2020.
 However, at the discretion of the Chief Judge, certain meetings may be conducted on a limited basis at any of the courthouses, subject to a limit of no more than 50 people gathering in any one location and compliance with social distancing.
-The Court encourages groups that formerly met in the courthouses to meet remotely until further directive. - 8) Case Management Orders Issued by Judicial Officers: The chief judge has authorized and encouraged individual judicial officers to issue Case Management Orders in response to COVID-19 ("CMO's") that apply to his/her division.
+The Court encourages groups that formerly met in the courthouses to meet remotely until further directive. - 9) Case Management Orders Issued by Judicial Officers: The chief judge has authorized and encouraged individual judicial officers to issue Case Management Orders in response to COVID-19 ("CMO's") that apply to his/her division.
 This has occurred in the district court divisions in Adams and Broomfield Counties.
 Case Management Orders in response to COVID-19 have been issued and are available on the 17th JD website.
-The juvenile judges, the criminal judges, the domestic relations judges, the civil judges, the probate judge, and the judges in Broomfield County, have issued CMO's concerning the types of cases they are hearing now and the manner in which they are hearing those cases.
+The juvenile judges, the criminal judges, the domestic relations judges, the civil judges and the judges in Broomfield County, have issued CMO's concerning the types of cases they are hearing now and the manner in which they are hearing those cases.